alexis-82/CustomWindows10/README.md

 **⚠ ATTENTION! ⚠**
 THE SYSPREP WINDOW MUST REMAIN OPEN ON REBOOT!

-3. Configure a second HDD unit
-4. Delete all users, no Administrator
+4. Delete all users, no Administrator (Control Panel -> User Accounts -> Remove User Account)
+5. Remove folders in C:\Users, no Administrator
+6. Windows activation
-5. System update
+7. System update
-6. System cleaning with the following commands always from CMD:
+8. System cleaning with the following commands always from CMD:

 ```
 - sc delete DiagTrack